Kotlin/KEEP/proposals/context-receivers.md

 It covers a large variety of use cases and was previously known and requested under the name of "multiple receivers", see [KT-10468](https://youtrack.jetbrains.com/issue/KT-10468).

-We would appreciate hearing your feedback on this proposal in the (LINK TO KEEP ISSUE).
+We would appreciate hearing your feedback on this proposal in the [KEEP-259](https://github.com/Kotlin/KEEP/issues/259).

 ## Table of Contents